buvaneshwarant/CommandParser/README.md

         close fridge

+Comments start with '#'.
+The following lines, for example.

+        #eat snack

+        drink water

+The output is:

+        drink water

+As you can see the line with # is ignored.

 In summation, this program igrnores empty lines, ignores comments, and executes commands (parses an exact set of commands to a text file).
 The initial product only supports the 'loop' and 'endloop' keyword.
 The next releases will support the 'if' and 'endif' clauses.